definability/stereo-parallel/CONTRIBUTING.rst

 Your changes will be squashed
 -----------------------------

-All pull requests are `squashed and merged`_ into the ``master`` branch.
+All accepted pull requests are `squashed and merged`_ into the ``master`` branch.

+This means that all your commits finally will be squashed into one.
+Title of the resulting commit
-This means that all your commits finally will be squashed into one, its title will be the title of the pull request you've created and its description will be the description of the pull request.
+will be the title of the pull request you've created and its description will be copied from description of the pull request.

 If your pull request is complex and covers several tasks, you should either split it into several pull requests